 For the current version of TDSQL, you cannot configure user permissions on the command line.
 Instead, you need to log in to console to do so.

-The current version of TDSQL does not support features such as custom function, view, trigger, foreign key, and subquery.
+The current version of TDSQL does not support features such as custom function, view, trigger, and foreign key.

 For more information on the compatibility with MySQL syntax, please see Use Limits.

 When you use a sharded table, you are recommended to perform the SELECT operation with the shardkey, so that the route will be automatically redirected to the corresponding shard, achieving a higher efficiency.
 You can also perform the operation without the shardkey, but the system will automatically perform a full-table scan, which is less efficient.